ystein/syne-tune/docs/source/tutorials/benchmarking/bm_plotting.rst

   curves in bold, along with confidence intervals.
 The horizontal axis depicts wall-clock time, and on the vertical axis, we show the best metric value found until this time.
-* More general, the data from our 1260 can be grouped w.r.t. subplot, then *setup*.
+* More general, the data from our 1260 experiments can be grouped w.r.t. subplot, then *setup*.
 Each setup gives rise to one curve (bold, with confidence band).
 Subplots are optional, the default is to plot a single figure.
 * The function ``metadata_to_setup`` maps the metadata stored for an experiment to the setup name, or to ``None`` if this experiment should be filtered out.
   In our basic case, the setup is simply the name of the tuning algorithm.